For a 7 day vacation in Russia, which cities should I plan and what all shoukd we see? Can we get a local amateur guide?

 There are a lot of interesting options of how to spend your rest in summer.
 For instance, you can find there info about where to rent a boat or catamaran - http://ruscow.com/sights/boating-in-moscow-parks.html or about river cruises http://ruscow.com/routes/river-routes/river-cruises.html

-Have a good trip and enjoy your stay in Russia! about 3 years agoAnswered by Irene via WorldNomads.com
+Have a good trip and enjoy your stay in Russia! over 3 years agoAnswered by Irene via WorldNomads.com

 Home to the mighty Kremlin, legendary Red Square and iconic St Basil's Cathedral, Moscow is not only the capital of Russia, but also the political and cultural heart of the country.